Hashimdev-spec/Password-saver/README.md

-# Getting Started with Create React App
+# A Password saver app that saves all of your social and non social accounts secure please give it a star🌟

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created Using Reactjs, and a Toast from React Hot Toast.

 ## Available Scripts